New M.S. Degree in Sport & Entertainment Management

 And since many in the field are already working long hours – sometimes at night and on weekends – the 36-credit program will be entirely online.

-Jim MacGregor, chairman of the Recreation and Leisure Studies Department, says there appears to be an increased demand for such programs – especially in the Northeast.
+Jim MacGregor, chairman of the Recreation, Tourism, and Sport Management Department, says there appears to be an increased demand for such programs – especially in the Northeast.
 "Our location in between Boston and New York – a hotbed for sports and entertainment – is ideal," he said.
 "We will be one of only a handful of universities across the country to offer a graduate degree in this discipline."

 Students will complete an 18-credit core and then choose 6 credits from either the sport or entertainment option.
 They will also take 6 credits in the Master of Business Administration program, as well as a 6-credit capstone, which could be either a thesis or internship with a special project.